 “Relief from the Automatic Stay”

-But there are exceptions, when creditors can ask for permission to pursue a debt, and may get that permission.
-So it’s important to know the circumstances in which a creditor would be able to get “relief from stay.”
+But there are exceptions when creditors can ask for permission to pursue the debt, and they may get that permission.
+So it’s important to know the circumstances in which a creditor would be able to challenge the automatic stay by getting “relief from stay.”

 1. Getting Paid Insurance Proceeds